EXCLUSIVE-General Motors moves deeper into mining with EnergyX lithium investment

 By Ernest Scheyder

-April 11 (Reuters) - General Motors Co GM.N will announce on Tuesday an investment in lithium technology startup EnergyX as it expands further into the mining industry, the latest deal by the auto giant to ensure long-term supplies of the metal used to make electric vehicle batteries.
+April 11 (Reuters) - General Motors Co GM.N will announce on Tuesday an investment in lithium technology startup EnergyX as it expands further into the mining industry, the latest deal by the car maker to ensure long-term supplies of the metal used to make electric vehicle batteries.

+The global push by automakers to electrify their fleets has sparked a rush for stable supplies of lithium, copper, nickel and other critical minerals.
+Demand is expected to exceed supply by the end of the decade, fueling interest in novel production methods.

-The automaker plans to lead a Series B round of financing for EnergyX worth $50 million and to help finance EnergyX's future expansions across North and South America.
+The automaker plans to lead a Series B round of financing for EnergyX worth $50 million and to help finance EnergyX's future expansion across North and South America.

 GM, which declined to say how much of the Series B round it was funding, will have the right of first refusal to buy lithium from any projects that EnergyX develops.